Martin-Garcia95/BaSP-A2022-Etapa-1/README.md

         Today i worked with my coworkers during a meet to learn more about js 27-09-22
         Today i can complete the project with all the details

+### Week 07
+    In this week we are gonna work with promises

+    30-09-22
+        Today i created the "week 07" folder